obynio/certbot-plugin-gandi/README.md

 * Archlinux: https://aur.archlinux.org/packages/certbot-dns-gandi-git/
 * Debian: https://packages.debian.org/sid/main/python3-certbot-dns-gandi
 * Ubuntu: https://packages.ubuntu.com/kinetic/python3-certbot-dns-gandi
+* Snap: Not yet packaged.
+I'm lazy.

 Latests builds are also available on Launchpad: https://launchpad.net/ubuntu/+source/python-certbot-dns-gandi

+Be careful, installing this plugin with PyPI will also install certbot via PyPI which may conflict with any other certbot already installed on your system.

 ## Wildcard certificates